yannvery/windward/README.md

 # Windward

-TODO: Write a gem description
+Windward is a parser for http://meteofrance.com/accuei

 ## Installation